Pricing, business model, and regulatory path β focused on a portable, HSA-compatible, transparent, low-overhead plan like ClearHealth Basic.

 - Manage claims, member eligibility, and payment flow.

-- No insurance license required; ClearHealth operates as a tech-enabled administrator.
+- No insurance license required; ClearHealth operates as a tech-enabled administrator for a portable member relationship.

 Phase 2 β Member-Funded Health Pool